rails

 Thor’s primary shortcoming is that the official documentation is sparse and outdated.
 I’ve been able to piece things together from the following sources:

-If you are starting a new Rails project, check out my rails-template app generator, which includes a Thorfile and a bin/thor Bundler binstub out of the box.
+If you are starting a new Rails project, check out nextgen, my interactive Rails app generator, which has an option to include a Thorfile and a bin/thor Bundler binstub out of the box.